framefrok/nimorphy/README.md

 morph.close()
 ```

-A word may have multiple interpretations.
-For example, `стали` can correspond to different lemmas and grammatical analyses depending on interpretation.
+A word may have several valid interpretations.
+For example, `стали` can correspond to different lemmas and grammatical analyses depending on context.

+---

-## Inflection
+## 🔄 Inflection

 Start with a parsed word and request the grammatical properties you need: